2005Andrei/2005Andrei-robotics_homework/README.md

 # Robotics project

-This is a base template only - currently refactoring the code due to an OS change..
+This is a base template only - currently refactoring the code due to an OS change.. (from windows to arch)